KIDICA/DALA/README.md

 # Project structure

 The application consists of two entirely separated apps contained in the `server` and `client` folder.

 1. Client:
     * Written in Vue.js 2.x and contained in the `client` folder.
     * This project uses an API to access the data and doesn't know anything specific about a server.
 1. Server:
-    * The server only provides an API which the Vue client application is run independently on.
+    * The server **only** provides an API which the Vue app consumes.
-    * It serves for all applications only the ```public/index.html``` which is the compilation target for the Vue application entry-point.
+    * It serves for all queries to the web-server only the `public/index.html` which is the compilation target for the Vue app entry-point.
     * Any further routing is done by the Vue-router.
-    * Only static files are served from the `/server/uploads` folder.
+    * Additionally static files are served from the `/server/uploads` folder.

-## Client-Server communication
+## Client <-> Server <-> Service communication

-1. The api contains two ```upload``` routes file upload and all other data is queried via GraphQL which can be accessed from any Vue component via ```this.$query(...)```.
+1. The server api contains two `/*/uploads` routes for file uploads.
+Any other data is queried via GraphQL which can be accessed from any Vue component via `this.$query("graphql query")`.
     * In development mode an UI for testing/building GraphQL queries is provided via ```http://localhost:3000/graphql/v1```.
-This UI also allow the exploration that the server provides.
+This UI also allows the exploration of the data-model.
-1. If needed also REST queries can executed via ```this.$http.[method]``` which just holds an [axios](https://github.com/axios/axios) instance.
+1. If needed also REST queries can executed via `this.$http.[method]` which just holds an [axios](https://github.com/axios/axios) instance.
-1. An instance of socket.io is provided on the client which all Vue-components can access via ```this.$socket``` which allows a real time communication with the server, i.e. to push data to the clients.
+1. An instance of socket.io is provided on the client which all Vue-components can access via `this.$socket.emit/on` which allows a real time communication with the server, i.e. to push data to the clients.
+1. Custom-Vision API:
+    * The `/server/config/config.json` file contains the API keys provided by Azure service.
+This service is hosting all taken images and providing the prediction services.

 # Deployment

 1. Setup only requires a environment with node.js >= 10.x.
+1. Also note: The production build must be served with a valid SSL certificate.
-1. Copy the ```config.default.json``` to ```config.json``` and define the API keys and other config there.
+1. Copy the ```config.default.json``` to ```config.json``` and insert the API keys which can be accessed in the Custom-Vision portal.
 1. Run `./start.sh`.

 # License

 This project has a dual license.
 It's open-source but you're not allowed to use it commercially without a permission.
+This license might change in the future.